DaniloNovakovic/apartment-reservation/README.md

      ```
      npm start
      ```
-  5. Once the front end has started, within the `Northwind.WebUI` directory, launch the back end by running:
+  5. Once the front end has started, within the `ApartmentReservation.WebUI` directory, launch the back end by running:
      ```
 	 dotnet run
 	 ```